khushboo-kumar20/BVTechHub/README.md

 - **Delete Experience Page For Admin**

-The admin has the authority to delete the irrelevant Internship/Placement interview experiences from the website also if in case the student does some mistake while adding their experience they can contact the admin to get their experience deleted.
+The admin has the authority to delete the irrelevant Internship/Placement interview experiences from the website.

 ![image](https://user-images.githubusercontent.com/93242916/170875900-57c8cc0c-5383-4dc0-b944-e6b1dd17e02d.png)

 ## Suggestions Page

-The website BVTechHub contains suggestion pages on Seminar, Project and Resume Building.
-These suggestion pages would help the students to get suggestions or ideas on seminar topics, project making and resume building.
+The website BVTechHub contains suggestion pages on Seminar, Projects and Resume Building.
+These suggestion pages would help the students to get suggestions or ideas related to seminar topics, projects and resume building.

 ![image](https://user-images.githubusercontent.com/93242916/170876370-1efda30c-65ee-418d-b6cd-ddbf37e7af96.png)

 ## Roadmaps Page

-The roadmaps section of the website BVTechHub contains Roadmaps on the topics - Data Structures & Algorithms , Web development, AI/ML and Android development.
-These roadmaps would help the students while they start their journey of learning on any of these topics.
+The roadmaps section of the website BVTechHub contains Roadmaps for the topics - Data Structures & Algorithms , Web development, AI/ML and Android development.
+These roadmaps would help the students when they want to know how to start their journey with any of these topics.

 ![image](https://user-images.githubusercontent.com/93242916/170876660-aed2dc9e-da75-48c3-b2b5-d7d17672c932.png)